cpp-lln-lab/bidsMReye/README.md

 ## Install

-Better to use the docker image as there are known install issues of deepmreye on Apple M1 for example but you can also ge the package from pypi if you want.
+Better to use the docker image as there are known install issues of deepmreye on Apple M1 for example.

 ### Docker